 And yet we are nowhere near fearless.
 While math skills are a better predictor of school success than reading skills or attention span, nearly half of all 8th graders can’t line up fractions from smallest to largest.
 Time and again we see adults floundering due to this very skill shortfall, quivering at the idea of calculating the tip.
 Now restaurants calculate it for us, and you know what?
 They routinely boost the percentages without listing them, and they often include tax when they should not.
 We have even experienced a case where the restaurant split the check but listed the entire tip on both people’s receipts, thus raking in double the tip.
 They count on us being helpless.

 We can do better

 What led to this?
 Our decades-old education system has struggled to cope with the wild disparities in achievement levels of students, leaving the burden on educators to put them all on a trajectory of learning.
-But the sad truth is we’re not even close to where we need to be: only 33% of students are proficient in math by eighth grade, and 61% of Americans lack the math skills needed to “live a mature and independent life,” which includes basic two-step calculations with whole numbers, and understanding a basic data table in the news.
+But the sad truth is we’re not even close to where we need to be: only 33% of students are proficient in math by eighth grade, and 61% of Americans lack the complete math skills expected of an adult, half of whom can’t do basic two-step calculations with whole numbers, and understanding a basic data table in the news.
 We can do better.
 It’s time to break the cycle and get our next generation to love math and excel at it.

 Here’s the proof